FooBarWidget/daemon_controller/README.markdown

 library.
 Our Sphinx search daemon is completely managed through this library and is automatically started on demand.

 Our Sphinx config file is generated from an ERB template.
-This ERB templates writes different values in the config file, depending on whether we're in development, test or production mode.
+This ERB template writes different values in the config file, depending on whether we're in development, test or production mode.
 We will want to regenerate this config file every time, just before we start the search daemon.